Search results for tag "Bahram Elahi" - 10 answer(s)

 Ostad Elahi used to define his teachings as a new medicine of the soul: one that is adapted to the true nature of human beings and adheres to the law of causality governing both their spiritual and material lives.
 The spirituality he practiced was natural spirituality, and he viewed the process of spiritual perfection as a curriculum.

-The excerpts presented here are drawn from a lecture given at the Sorbonne in March 2011, in which Prof. Bahram Elahi revisits various aspects of Ostad Elahi’s philosophy.
+The excerpts presented here are drawn from a lecture given at the Sorbonne in March 2011, in which Professor Bahram Elahi revisits various aspects of Ostad Elahi’s philosophy.
 Rephrasing them in a simple and direct manner, he relates these points to fundamental questions and examines them from a rational standpoint.

 Read more